mirko93s/btd6farmer/README.md

 ## Installation of dependencies:
 The script relies on tesseract which can be installed using this [this](https://github.com/UB-Mannheim/tesseract/wiki) guide.
-(*If by any chance the tesseract installation directory is different from the directory specified in bot.py you need to manually change that in the script.
+(*If by any chance the tesseract installation directory is different from the directory specified in Bot.py you need to manually change that in the script.
 Otherwise the bot will not work!*)

-default path:
+default path (all users tesseract installation):
 ```py
 pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'
 ```